vuongducphuong/documentation/content/applications/productivity/mail_plugins/outlook.rst

 Configuration
 =============

-The Outlook :doc:`Mail Plugin <../mail_plugins>` needs to be configured both on Odoo and Outlook.
+The Outlook :doc:`Mail Plugin <../mail_plugins>` needs to be configured both on Leansoft and Outlook.

 .. _mail-plugin/outlook/enable-mail-plugin: